typedb/typedb-docs/_00-general/04-quickstart.md

 Let's extend the schema for our genealogy knowledge graph to take advantage of type hierarchies and rules.

-In the schema we defined and loaded into a keyspaces previously, there is no notion of `father`, `mother`, `son` and `daughter`.
+In the schema we defined and loaded into a keyspace previously, there is no notion of `father`, `mother`, `son` and `daughter`.
 However, every single one of these new concept types can be inferred based on the existing explicitly stored dataset.
 All we need to do to make such inferences, is to look at the `gender` of each person in conjunction with the `role` they play in a `parentship` relationship.

 ```lang-graql
 person